Ahmed-sudo-eng/alx-low_level_programming/0x1A-hash_tables/README.md

-0-hash_table_create.c: a function that creates a hash table 1-djb2.c: a hash function implementing the djb2 algorithm 2-key_index.c: a function that gives you the index of a key
+0-hash_table_create.c: a function that creates a hash table 1-djb2.c: a hash function implementing the djb2 algorithm 2-key_index.c: a function that gives you the index of a key 3-hash_table_set.c: a function that adds an element to the hash table